Ludwig I of Bavaria: Crown prince

-Reign
+Reign and fall

 Ludwig's rule was strongly affected by his enthusiasm for the arts and women and by his overreaching royal assertiveness.

-An enthusiast for the German Middle Ages, Ludwig ordered the re-erection of several monasteries in Bavaria which had been closed during the German mediatisation.
-He reorganized the administrative regions of Bavaria in 1837 and re-introduced the old names Upper Bavaria, Lower Bavaria, Franconia, Swabia, Upper Palatinate and Palatinate.
+An enthusiast for the German Middle Ages, Ludwig ordered the re-erection of several monasteries in Bavaria that had closed during German mediatisation.
+He reorganized the administrative regions of Bavaria in 1837 and reintroduced the old names Upper Bavaria, Lower Bavaria, Franconia, Swabia, Upper Palatinate, and Palatinate.
 He changed his royal titles to Ludwig, King of Bavaria, Duke of Franconia, Duke in Swabia and Count Palatine of the Rhine.
 His successors kept these titles.

 Ludwig's plan to reunite the eastern part of the Palatinate with Bavaria could not be realized.
-The Electoral Palatinate, a former dominion of the Wittelsbach, had disappeared under Napoleon when France first annexed the left bank of the Rhine, including about half of the Palatinate, and then gave what remained on the right bank including, Mannheim and Heidelberg, to Baden during the German Mediatization of 1803.
-In 1815, Baden's possession of Manheim and Heidelberg was confirmed and only the left bank territories were given back to Bavaria.
+The Electoral Palatinate, a former dominion of the Wittelsbach, had disappeared under Napoleon when France first annexed the left bank of the Rhine, including about half of the Palatinate, and then gave what remained on the right bank, including Mannheim and Heidelberg, to Baden during the German Mediatization of 1803.
+In 1815, Baden's possession of Manheim and Heidelberg was confirmed and only the left bank territories were returned to Bavaria.
 Ludwig founded the city of Ludwigshafen there as a Bavarian rival to Mannheim.

 Ludwig moved the Ludwig-Maximilians-Universität from Landshut to Munich in 1826.
-The king also encouraged Bavaria's industrialization.
+He also encouraged Bavaria's industrialization.
 He initiated the Ludwig Canal between the rivers Main and the Danube.
-In 1835 the first German railway was constructed in his domain, between the cities of Fürth and Nuremberg.
+In 1835 the first German railway was constructed in his domain, between Fürth and Nuremberg.
 Bavaria joined the Zollverein in 1834.

-As Ludwig had supported the Greek fight of independence his second son Otto was elected king of Greece in 1832.
+As Ludwig had supported the Greek fight of independence, his second son, Otto, was elected king of Greece in 1832.
 Otto's government was initially run by a three-man regency council made up of Bavarian court officials.

 After the July Revolution of 1830 in France, Ludwig's previous liberal policy became more and more repressive.
 The Hambacher Fest in 1832 revealed the discontent of the population caused by high taxes and censorship.
 In connection with the unrest of May 1832, some 142 political trials were initiated.
 The seven death sentences that were pronounced were commuted to long-term imprisonment by the king.
 About 1,000 political trials were to take place during Ludwig's reign.
 The strict censorship, which he had reinstated after having abolished it in 1825, was opposed by large sectors of the population.